Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 Frequently asked questions

-Can Veto prevent my agent from interacting with a rug-pull contract?
+Can Veto help block my agent from interacting with a rug-pull contract?

 How does Veto handle MEV and sandwich attacks?